Perth & Kinross Alcohol and Drug Partnership

 The Perth and Kinross Alcohol and Drug Partnership (ADP) is a partnership of various bodies including health, social work, police and the voluntary sector.
 ADP is a strategic organisation committed to working together for the benefit of local people.

 The ADP is part of the Community Planning Partnership within Perth & Kinross Council.
-ADP is accountable to the Scottish Government for the delivery of the Alcohol and Drug Partnership Strategy 2015-2020 [924Kb] over these three years.
-An Annual Report [455Kb] for 2015/16 has tracked the yearly progress.
+ADP is accountable to the Scottish Government for the delivery of the ADP strategic delivery plan 2020-23 [601Kb] over these three years.
+An Annual Report [344Kb] for 2019/20 has tracked the yearly progress.

 Help and Support